elocnatsirt/terrafirm/README.md

 this project (terraform.sh) with the -h argument or none and it will output the 'HELP' message explaining how to use it.
 In short:
 ```
-./terraform.sh (action) (environment) (module) (optional_extra_tf_args)
+./terraform.sh (action) (environment) (config) (optional_extra_tf_args)
 ```
 This script does the following things (among potential others):
 * Implements various failsafes to make sure you are adhering to best practices:
   * Makes sure you are in the root directory of this project before executing.
   * Makes sure that you have a valid .aws directory/symlink created in the project root.
   * Makes sure that you are specifying a valid Terraform action before executing.
-  * Makes sure that you are specifying a valid (internal) module before executing.
+  * Makes sure that you are specifying a valid config before executing.
   * Makes sure that you are specifying a valid environment before executing.
-* Pulls (external) modules with Terraform "get" then validates your code before running.
+* Pulls modules with Terraform "get" then validates your code before running.
-* Sets up remote state files on S3 separated by environment and (internal) module.
+* Sets up remote state files on S3 separated by environment and config.
-  * Locks these state files if you are running this script -- in turn checks for a lock to make sure nobody else is Terraforming the same (internal) module you are
+  * Locks these state files if you are running this script -- in turn checks for a lock to make sure nobody else is Terraforming the same config you are

 ### AWS Credentials
 To setup AWS credentials, create a symlink of your AWS config directory to the